 Your core values and beliefs

 The statement should reflect your core values and beliefs in terms of teaching.
-Consider your thoughts regarding the nature of children, the purpose of education and how people learn, and the role of teacher.
+Consider your thoughts regarding the nature of students, the purpose of education and how people learn, and the role of teacher.
 As you develop your educational philosophy, think about completing the following statements:

 - I believe the purposes of education are ...